KimJinung/airflow-local/README.md

 # airflow-local
 This is a quck-start project for easily customizing Airflow

+- How to add Python packgaes?
+Simply include package name in the `requirements.txt` file.
-- Use 2 Workers with Celery executor. if you have insufficient memory, comment out `airflow-worker-2` in the `docker-compose.yaml` file.
+- By default, Use 2 Workers with Celery executor. if you have insufficient memory, comment out `airflow-worker-2` in the `docker-compose.yaml` file.
 - Basically, updates the DAG directory every 30 seconds.
 - Default Timezone is Asia/Seoul.
-- How to add Python packgaes?
-Simply include package name in the `requirements.txt` file.

 ---